The Masonic Association

 St. Catharines in 1980-81 when R.W.
 Bro.
 Wallace Hogeboom was Frontenac District Deputy Grand Master.
 He provided the material and a member of his family fashioned it into its finished form.

-The Frontenac District Travelling Gavel is currently under the care and control of the Worshipful Master and Members of Union Lodge No. 9 and we hope you will be visiting them soon to take it to your Lodge!
+The Frontenac District Travelling Gavel is currently under the care and control of the Worshipful Master and Members of The Ancient St. John's Lodge No. 3 and we hope you will be visiting them soon to take it to your Lodge!